Audio and Theatre Writing by Matthew G. Rees

 Fluellen Theatre Company staged Dragonfly in three playhouses in Wales in 2018.

 In 2019, in another collaboration with Fluellen, the company performed Rees's second play Sand Dancer in the arts wing theatre at The Grand, Swansea.

 Rees wrote the play as an adaptation from a story in his collection Keyhole.

 It centres on the discovery of a war-time German submarine buried beneath a Welsh beach for more than seventy years.

 After the success of Dragonfly, with an imagined aeroplane at its heart, Rees saw Sand Dancer (and its submarine) as a natural second step.
 On reading his script, Fluellen's director Peter Richards responded: 'A barmy idea beautifully realised.
 I would love to stage it.'

 Rees says, 'I generally write (hopefully) lively plays for casts of no more than eight actors, with fairly minimal props / scenery.
 A benefit to smaller companies is that this helps keep costs down.

 'Dragonfly - because of some of the themes that unwind in it - might be a great play for St David's Day.
 Both it and Sand Dancer I think would work particularly well in smaller, intimate venues, such as pub theatres.
 If a theatre company or the BBC should ever be interested, they're more than welcome to drop me a line. (firstname.lastname@example.org)

-'I have a third play in mind to, eventually, round off what I suppose might be called a thematic trilogy.
+'I have a third play in mind to, eventually, round off what I suppose might be called a thematic trilogy, as well as other projects.
 As they say, "Watch this space!"'